Want learn some incredible Kenny Omega facts? Well, keep reading as we have 10 of the best Kenny Omega facts that you probably didn’t know!

 Kenny Omega Facts

-The first of the Kenny Omega facts is one many people did not know, and it’s about his time in WWE.
+The first Kenny Omega fact is one many people did not know, and it’s about his time in WWE.

 Despite being one of the greatest wrestlers in the world during his time in AEW and NJPW, Kenny Omega was called the best wrestler to not wrestle in WWE.